r4wand/go-opentelemetry/README.md

 ## Metrics Export

 The application exports metrics to Signoz, a cloud-native observability platform.
-You can view the metrics in the Signoz dashboard to monitor the performance of the application. but you can export to any OpenTelemetry compatible service.
+You can view the metrics in the Signoz dashboard to monitor the performance of the application.
+To install Signoz using docker, you can follow the instructions provided in the [Signoz documentation](https://signoz.io/docs/install/docker/).
+Signoz can also be replaced with any OpenTelemetry compatible service.